OctoRex/netrunner-card-explorer/README.md

 # BlacKat Card Explorer

+### 1.5.0
+* Updated importer to use NRDB 2.0 API
+* Moved to node.js as server
+* Moved data to Mongo DB storage
+* Changed data loading to async http calls
+* Moved most content to page bottom to speed loading
+* Moved up two increments because what the hell it was a massive change!

 ### 1.3.1
 * Fixed bug with images - NRDB started using full url for imagesrc instead of relative